alfar0x/alfar-linea/README.md

 5. Select the desired mode and the corresponding config file

 ## Job generator
 The job generator mode uses private keys, proxies (optional), and configurations to execute jobs.
 It generates jobs and executes them.
-Currently next blocks are available (they can cross each other open ocean swap eth -> usdc, send dmail, xy finance swap usdc -> eth for example):
-1. dmail - send random email
-1. syncswap - swap eth -> usdc -> eth
-1. syncswap - swap eth -> cebusd -> eth
-1. syncswap - swap eth -> wbtc -> eth
-1. velocore - swap eth -> usdc -> eth
-1. velocore - swap eth -> cebusd -> eth
-1. open ocean - swap eth -> usdc -> eth
-1. open ocean - swap eth -> iusd -> eth
-1. open ocean - swap eth -> izi -> eth
-1. open ocean - swap eth -> wavax -> eth
-1. open ocean - swap eth -> wmatic -> eth
-1. open ocean - swap eth -> wbnb -> eth
-1. open ocean - swap eth -> cebusd -> eth
-1. xy finance - swap eth -> cebusd -> eth
-1. xy finance - swap eth -> usdc -> eth
-1. xy finance - swap eth -> usdt -> eth
-1. pancake - swap eth -> usdc -> eth
-1. woofi - swap eth -> usdc -> eth
-1. linea bank - supply eth -> redeem eth
+You can check all possible jobs in `all-jobs.md`

 ![console screenshot](./img/screenshot.png)